 While a Massachusetts landlord has a great many responsibilities towards his or her tenants, the landlord also has many rights that deserve to be protected.
 These rights include more than just the right to collect owed rent, but also the costs of damages from a commercial lease dispute and possibly contract breach damages when dealing with commercial entities.

 When your rights as a landlord are negatively impacted by another's conduct, you can fight to protect those rights.
-The attorneys at the Katz Law Group understand the issues that arise in these cases, and how to handle the complexities of landlord/tenant disputes.
+At the Katz Law Group, we understand the issues that arise in these cases, and how to handle the complexities of landlord/tenant disputes.

 Part of the enforcement process is making sure to adequately handle all legitimate tenant complaints.
 When a tenant expresses an issue concerning the lease agreement or an issue with the property, it is important to effectively and efficiently handle the problem whenever possible.

 Landlords have certain duties, such as the duty to repair, that must be followed.
 If the landlord does not meet the burdens imposed on him or her by law, it is substantially less likely that a court will enforce the landlord's rights when a tenant breaches the lease agreement.
 Make sure to have a system in place which allows you to make quick work of tenant complaints, so as to better protect your rights as a landlord in the future.

 A Massachusetts landlord has the right to enforce the terms of the agreed-upon lease, so long as the terms are not illegal.
 When two parties negotiate terms of a lease, which is a contract, that agreement should be respected and both parties are obligated to follow the terms of the lease.